singularityhub/singularity-ci/README.md

       git clone https://www.github.com/singularityware/singularity-ci
       cd singularity-ci
+      # Add Singularity file to PWD here
       docker build -t vanessa/singularity-ci .

+then

+      docker run --privileged -v $PWD:/data vanessa/singularity-ci

-And then this image is included in [singularity-hub](https://www.github.com/singularityware/singularity-hub) to run the testing, and (eventually) should be served on an external server.
+And then somehow this image will be integrated into [singularity-hub](https://www.github.com/singularityware/singularity-hub) to run the testing, and (eventually) should be served on an external server.
 I think it would make sense to have images saved in a common place (like Amazon s3) for both applications to talk to (and this would need to be implemented).